 Want to spend the rest of your life exploring these waters?
 We can’t blame you!
 CA state residents have the option of buying a Lifetime Fishing License.
 This means that you get a new annual fishing license each year, for as long as you want to keep fishing.
 You can only buy Lifetime Fishing Licenses at a CDFW sales office, and the cost varies depending on the age of the angler:

 |License Type||License Cost|

 |62+ Years Lifetime License||$562.25|

-Hardcore anglers who want it all can also purchase a Fishing Privilege Package for $380.25 (price subject to change).
-This includes an Ocean Enhancement Stamp, a Lifetime Second-Rod Stamp, a North Coast Salmon Report Card, and a Steelhead Report Card – all valid for your whole life.
+Hardcore sportfishers who want it all can also purchase a Fishing Privilege Package for $380.25 (price subject to change).
+This includes an Ocean Enhancement Stamp, Second-Rod Stamp, North Coast Salmon Report Card, and Steelhead Report Card – all valid for your whole life.

 Reduced-Fee Fishing Licenses

 Licenses are available at a reduced rate in a variety of situations.
 This includes anglers who are blind, developmentally disabled, or mobility impaired, as well as disabled or recovering veterans and low-income seniors.
 These discounted licenses are usually sold for around $8.

 To apply for a reduced-fee license, simply fill in the appropriate form and submit it to the CDFW along with any necessary evidence.
 For example, disabled veterans will need a letter from the Veteran’s Administration stating that they were honorably discharged and have a service-connected disability rating of 50% or greater.

 Additional Requirements: Report Cards and Validations